 Here experiencing good things is spoken of as seeing good things.

 The word "days" refers to one's lifetime.
-AT: "experience good things during life" (See: Metaphor and Metonymy)
+Alternate translation: "experience good things during life" (See: Metaphor and Metonymy)

-stop his tongue from evil and his lips from speaking deceit
+should stop his tongue from evil and his lips from speaking deceit (ULT) they must not say what is evil or speak words that deceive others (UST)

 The words "tongue" and "lips" refer to the person who is speaking.
 These two phrases mean basically the same thing and emphasize the command not to lie.
-AT: "stop saying evil and deceitful things" (See: Parallelism and Synecdoche)
+Alternate translation: "stop saying evil and deceitful things" (See: Parallelism and Synecdoche)